Gedendhar-5/-f1-race-prediction-ml/README.md

 ---

 ## 📜 License

-MIT License © 2026 Gege
+This project is licensed under the [MIT License](LICENSE) © 2026 Gege

 ---